oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 ### Delete connection

-Deletion of connection will be possible only if no storage domain is connected to it (orphan connection).
+Deletion of connection will be possible only if no storage domain is referencing it (orphan connection).

 ### Update existing connection (PUT)